alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### CPU utilisation

 How much computational work your Redis service instance is doing.
-If you think your CPU utilisation is too high, you can optimise your database queries or upgrade your service plan.
+If you think your CPU utilisation is too high, you can optimise how you read data from and write data to Redis, or upgrade your service plan.

 #### Memory used

 How much memory your Redis service instance is using to run itself and to store your app data.
 Memory limit is pre-set based on service plan and you cannot change this memory limit.
-If your service instance reaches its memory limit, it will start [evicting data keys](monihttps://redis.io/topics/lru-cache).
+If your service instance reaches its memory limit, it will start [evicting data keys](https://redis.io/topics/lru-cache).
 This may indicate that you need to review the size of the data you're storing, or that you need to upgrade your service plan.

 #### Swap memory used

 If your Redis service instance is running low on memory, it will start to swap memory onto the hard disk.
-To reduce memory swapping, you can reduce the number of apps using your service instance or upgrade your service plan.
+To reduce memory swapping, you can reduce the amount of memory your apps use or upgrade your service plan.

 #### Key evictions

-Your Redis service instance will delete or [evict keys](https://redis.io/topics/lru-cache) when it reaches its memory limit.
+Your Redis service instance will delete or [evict keys](https://redis.io/topics/lru-cache) when the instance reaches its memory limit.
 Memory limit is pre-set based on service plan and you cannot change this memory limit.

 Redis instances on the GOV.UK PaaS use the [volatile-lru policy](https://redis.io/topics/lru-cache#eviction-policies).
-This means Redis instances can only evict keys that have an expire set or expiry date.
+This means Redis instances can only evict keys that have a set expiry time.
 Your Redis service instance will try to evict less recently used keys first.
 If your service instance cannot evict any keys, it will return errors when executing commands that increase memory use.
 Upgrade your service plan to reduce key eviction.

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to find out your plan's memory limit.